 Senator and many more.
-He excelled in in all areas of
+He

-Executive Management and entrepreneurship, Board rising to Chairmanship and Emeritus Director Sagicor. indeed quintessential insurance Industry man who achieved distinctions as Association Man of the Year and Member of the Hall of Fame of the Caribbean Association of Insurance and Financial Advisors (CARAIFA).
+of Insurance and Financial Advisors (CARAIFA).
 He is a former President of the Life Insurance Companies Association, LICA, which joined with the Jamaica Association of General Insurance Companies, JAGIC, to form the Insurance Association of Jamaica, IAJ.
-He served as a member of the Executive of the arm of the Jamaican Insurance Industry and was made a life member of the Foundation.
+He served as a member of the Executive of the Jamaica Medical Foundation, JMF, an outreach arm of the Jamaican Insurance Industry and was made a life member of the Foundation.
 His distinguished career path became a model for many to follow.